Divorce Statistics and the Texas Divorce Process

 • Allowing your respective divorce attorneys to negotiate on behalf of each of your rights and best interests – if your ability to communicate freely with one another has broken down to the point that open negotiations are no longer possible

-• Heading to mediation, where a professional mediator works in the capacity of a neutral third party to help you and your soon-to-be ex – along with your respective divorce attorneys – explore your best options from a fresh perspective
+• Heading to mediation, where a professional mediator works in the capacity of a neutral third party to help you, your soon-to-be ex, and your respective divorce attorneys explore your best options from a fresh perspective

 It’s important to recognize that, even if you go to court for your divorce, you retain the right to resolve the remaining terms until the court rules on the matter.
 Simply scheduling a court date can motivate some otherwise stubborn spouses to dig a bit deeper during negotiations – rather than leaving these very personal matters in the hands of the court.